ichoi21/HWK01/README.md

 -style.css was revised to minimize lines consolidating codes to simplify call outs.

-Meta code was generated to enable flexible display with screens. names were changed to navigate the html file easier.
+Meta code was generated to enable flexible display with screens.
+Names were changed to navigate the html file easier.
+ID was added to ensure hyperlinks works to direct to the proper section.
-Texts were aligned to aesthetically look more organgized.
+Texts were aligned to aesthetically look more organgized. css inputs were reordered to follow section sequentially.